dave-tucker/oxidize/README.md

 As the Makefile syntax isn't exactly well-defined (there is no grammar for it and one will never be developed) it may not be possible to support 100% of all the Makefiles out there.
 I hope that it should be able to cover 80% of the use cases.

+## Current Status

+This project is pre-alpha and under active development.

+`oxidize` can:

+- Read the two example Makefiles in the `assets` directory.
+These were taken from the GNU Make Manual.
+- The output of the `oxidize` can be piped to `dot` to display the DAG that was assembled from the Makefile

+`oxidize` cannot:
+- Read all Makefiles
+- Actually build anything!

 ## Why replace make?

 GNU Make is a tool which controls the generation of executables and other non-source files of a program from the program's source files.